t-mart/mousehole/README.md

 - Provides a frontend website to manage the service, allowing:

-  - Setting of the MAM cookie
+  - Setting your MAM cookie
-  - Displaying of status information
+  - Displaying status information
   - Manual triggering of checks

 - Provide an HTTP server with management endpoints